zonemaster/zonemaster/docs/specifications/tests/Basic-TP/basic01.md

 4. If the lookup reaches a name server that responds with a redirect (delegation) directly to the requested *Child Zone*:
-   1. The zone in which the delegation was found is considered to be the parent zone.
+   1. The zone in which the delegation was found is defined to be the parent zone.
 Emit *[PARENT_FOUND]*.
    2. The existence of the *Child Zone* has been determined.
 Emit *[CHILD_FOUND]*.